Best Resource for Becoming a Foster Parent in Rural New Brunswick

 Here is what the SAFE assessment actually covers for rural NB properties, based on the Child and Youth Social Services Regulation (2024-6) and current DSD policy:

 Pool and water feature safety.
 Pools require perimeter fencing of at least 1.52 metres with self-closing and self-latching gates.
-This applies to above-ground pools as well as in-ground.
-If you have a pond, dugout, or other open water feature on your property, the assessment will consider it.
-Rural properties with agricultural ponds are not automatically disqualified but need to demonstrate barriers appropriate to the water feature's size and depth.
+If you have a pond, dugout, or other open water feature on your property, discuss the appropriate safety arrangements with DSD during the assessment.

 Fire safety.
 Smoke alarms on every level.
 Carbon monoxide detectors where applicable (required where solid fuel heating or attached garage is present).
 A fire extinguisher accessible in the kitchen.
 These requirements are the same for urban and rural properties — the difference is that rural families cannot rely on a fire department reaching them in 4 minutes.
 Your family's emergency evacuation plan matters more in this context.